Type of innovation: Device

-After overcoming all the difficulties that arose when building the lyophilizer, Laboratorios Grífols became the first to lyophilize plasma in Spain.
+After overcoming all the difficulties that arose when building the lyophilizer, Laboratorios Grifols became the first to lyophilize plasma in Spain.
 The lyophilized plasma could be stored at room temperature for five years, the shelf-life established by the American pharmacopoeia.
-That longevity is a vast improvement on just 21 days for fresh liquid plasma, and illustrates just how important the production of the Grifols lyophilizer was.
-The process proved extremely popular, and in fact years later, Nestlé would come to Grifols to learn the technique that was being used with plasma and apply it to the manufacture of instant coffee.
+That longevity was a vast improvement on just 21 days for fresh liquid plasma, and illustrates just how important the production of the Grifols lyophilizer was.
+The process proved extremely popular, and years later Nestlé would come to Grifols to learn the technique that was being used with plasma and apply it to the manufacture of instant coffee.

-In order to sell it to hospitals throughout Spain, Grifols set up the beginnings of a sales network, whose first representative was Juan Taberner, in Alicante.
+In order to sell it to hospitals throughout Spain, Grifols established an embryonic sales network, whose first representative was Juan Taberner, in Alicante.